North Korea Releases 3 Americans As Pompeo's Visit Concludes

 "I am pleased to inform you that Secretary of State Mike Pompeo is in the air and on his way back from North Korea," Trump wrote, "with the 3 wonderful gentlemen that everyone is looking so forward to meeting.
 They seem to be in good health."

+For Pompeo, this was the second surprise trip to North Korea in recent weeks, having traveled to the country to visit Kim Jong Un in early April while he was CIA director — and before his confirmation as secretary of state.

-Trump later added that "Pompeo and his 'guests' will be landing at Andrews Air Force Base at 2:00 A.M. in the morning.
+On Wednesday morning, Trump said that "Pompeo and his 'guests' will be landing at Andrews Air Force Base at 2:00 A.M. in the morning.
 I will be there to greet them.
 Very exciting!"